 I stay overnight in town and it has a wonderful atmosphere to it when the hordes of day-tripping tourists have left.
 It’s not a busy place at night but in the early evening the buildings glow and you almost have the square to yourself.

-And, even though I have mentioned that I didn’t find anything unique inside the castle, it is still an impressive display.
-And the exterior is special and something you won’t see anywhere else.
-Don’t discount Litomyšl.
-Stop by for the day or overnight and I don’t think you’ll be disappointed.
+Even though I have mentioned that I didn’t find anything unique inside the castle, it is still an impressive display.

 The best way to get there by public transport is to get the train to either Choceň or Česká Třebová and then get a connecting bus.
 The connections aren’t that regular so it’s worth checking the timetable here in advance.